gemie123/QueueFlow/README.md

 - **Regional Comparison:**  A comparison of attack patterns across different regions

-For a dynamic exploration of the data, an interactive PowerBI dashboard can be found here [[link](https://app.powerbi.com/view?r=eyJrIjoiOGEzZGFiYmMtYjIxYy00N2IwLWJjM2UtZjliZjRmMTdjOTg4IiwidCI6ImU4Y2RiYjFmLWYwNzItNDk5Mi05ZTYzLWNiZDEzMDM0OTBmNSIsImMiOjh9)].
+For a dynamic exploration of the data, an interactive PowerBI dashboard can be found [here](https://app.powerbi.com/view?r=eyJrIjoiOGEzZGFiYmMtYjIxYy00N2IwLWJjM2UtZjliZjRmMTdjOTg4IiwidCI6ImU4Y2RiYjFmLWYwNzItNDk5Mi05ZTYzLWNiZDEzMDM0OTBmNSIsImMiOjh9)

-The SQL queries used to inspect and perform quality checks can be found here

-The SQL queries used to clean, organise, and prepare data for the dashboard can be found here.
+The queries used to clean, organise, and prepare data for the dashboard can be found [here](https://docs.google.com/document/d/1s1mA_NPUWMitHRODJC-xTtIqo-Cv3_e7-Z4WVrczu70/edit?usp=sharing)
-Targeted SQL queries addressing specific/relevant questions can be found here